christofolo/christofolo.github.io/musictheory.md

 subtitle: The basic knowledge of how music works
 ---

-## End Goal: Knowledge of Theory Gives You Confidence to Improvise and Compose Original Music

-__This is a work in progress.
-Please email me with any questions: chrispaul.ws@gmail.com__

 Many guitarists will start noodling around on their instrument after learning how to play several chords and riffs.
 This is a lot of fun to do.
 However, the real magic happens when you can improvise with other musicians.
 This is what separates the visual arts from music - creative collaboration.
 It is so much more fun to play with other musicians.

 Basic music theory will give you the tools to understand how to fit your melodies over your bandmate's harmonies.
 Or, vice versa, it will show you how to create harmonies that fit with your bandmate's melodies.